Guidelines for Students

 Overview

-Let’s say that one of your instructors, say Professor X, has contacted you, suggesting that you may have violated Cornell’s Code of Academic Integrity.
-Professor X wants to schedule a primary hearing in order to discuss the matter.
+Your instructor has contacted you, suggesting that you may have violated Cornell’s Code of Academic Integrity.

 Your first reaction is probably one of the following:

-1. You are absolutely certain that you did not violate the Code.
-How dare I be accused!
+- You are absolutely certain that you did not violate the How dare I be accused!

-3. You know you violated the Code, and now you’ve been caught.
+- You know you violated the Code, and now you’ve been

-If you are confident that you did not violate the Code, wait until you talk to Professor X before getting too heated up.
-Since you are summoned to a primary hearing, there apparently is reason to believe that you may have violated the Code.
-This will be investigated at the hearing.
+If you are confident that you did not violate the Code, wait until you talk to your instructor before getting too heated up.
 It could be that someone might have stolen your homework and turned it in or copied some of your answers.
-During the primary hearing, you should be able to convince Professor X that you are innocent.
+You should be able to convince your instructor that you are innocent.

 If you know you violated the Code, the problem is not that you were caught but that you felt the need to cheat at all.
 Hopefully, you will take this incident to heart and resolve never to do it again.
 Faculty and students must work together, in an environment of trust and curiosity.
 If you violate this trust, you hurt yourself in that you harm your own credibility and you may harm other students.